xwmx/nb/README.md

 With over 1,000 tests spanning more than 30,000 lines, `nb` is really mostly a [test suite](https://github.com/xwmx/nb/tree/master/test).
-[Tests run continuously via GitHub Actions](https://github.com/xwmx/nb/actions) on the most recent versions of Ubuntu and macOS to account for differences between BSD and GNU tools and Bash versions.
+[Tests run continuously via GitHub Actions](https://github.com/xwmx/nb/actions) on the two most recent versions of both Ubuntu and macOS to account for differences between BSD and GNU tools and Bash versions.
 To run the tests locally, install [Bats](https://github.com/bats-core/bats-core) and the [recommended dependencies](#optional),